MAYEKARBRO/test-today-git/README.md

 ADD & COMMIT
 Add - adds new or changed files in your working directory to the git staging area git add <- file name ->
+git add. (for all the changes)

 Commit - it is the record of change git commit -m "some message"

+PUSH COMMAND
+push - upload local repo content to remote repo git push origin main